End Game (song): Music video

 On December 2, 2017, Sheeran confirmed at the Jingle Ball festival that a music video for the song would be released.
-On January 10, 2018, Swift revealed through her social media app "The Swift Life"—an app she created for fans in support of Reputation—that the music video for the song would be released on January 12, and that a snippet of the video would premiere on Good Morning America on January 11.
+On January 10, 2018, Swift revealed through her social media app "The Swift Life"—an app created with Glu Mobile for fans in support of Reputation—with a still image from the video and text that the music video for the song would be released on January 12, that she would be releasing more stills, and that after a snippet of the video would premiere on Good Morning America on January 11.
 Swift premiered a 20-second snippet on Good Morning America, and posted it on her social media accounts later that day.

 On January 12, 2018, Swift uploaded the video onto her Vevo channel.
 Directed by Joseph Kahn, the video depicts Swift partying at three locations during nighttime: with Future and partygoers on a yacht in Miami, with Sheeran at a nightclub in Tokyo, and with various friends on a double decker bus in London.
 While singing/rapping with Future, Swift is seen riding shotgun in a Lamborghini Aventador with him.
 In one of the London scenes, Swift is seen sitting on a bar playing Snake on a handheld game console, a reference to her reputation as a "snake" during promotion of the album.
 This reference is also noted in one of the Tokyo scenes, in which Swift rides a motorcycle in a snakeskin-patterned bodysuit.
 The superyacht MIZU was used for the Miami filming.

 Frank Guan from New York observed that the video effectively eschewed Swift's previously well-known girl next door image, by "drinking, playing a game on her mobile phone, hamming it up at a karaoke bar, cheerfully failing at Dance Dance Revolution, really getting into Future, having a crowd of friends with only a few white girls and no white guys [apart from Ed Sheeran] in sight".
 Guan was impressed by the video's nighttime aesthetics featuring darkness against flashing lights and vivid colors, writing that "the end result is as simple as it is appealing".
 Lyndsey McKenna from NPR Music was less enthusiastic: "It's pretty hard to buy Swift and Sheeran's casual outing in Tokyo or Swift's supposedly uninhibited dance moves."